 Paul Coffey and Mark Messier score two goals apiece for the Oilers, who lead 4-1 after one period and 7-1 after two.

 The win is the fourth in a row for the Oilers after they lose the series opener in Philadelphia.

 Video: Jari Kurri Gretzky's wingman during Oilers' dynasty

-1999: Chris Drury ties a rookie record with his fourth game-winning goal and the Colorado Avalanche defeat the Dallas Stars 7-5 in Game 4 of the Western Conference Final at Reunion Arena in Dallas.
+1999: Chris Drury ties a rookie playoff record with his fourth game-winning goal and the visiting Colorado Avalanche defeat the Dallas Stars 7-5 in Game 4 of the Western Conference Final at Reunion Arena.
 Drury's second goal of the game, at 13:16 of the third period, breaks a 5-5 tie.
 He equals the rookie mark for game-winners set by Claude Lemieux of the Montreal Canadiens in 1986.
-Patrick Roy makes 25 saves and becomes the first goaltender in NHL history to win 40 or more playoff games with two teams.
+Patrick Roy makes 25 saves and becomes the first goalie in NHL history to win at least 40 playoff games with two teams.

 2000: Defenseman Ken Daneyko, the only member of the New Jersey Devils to play in each of their 126 playoff games, scores his first postseason goal since 1995 in a 7-3 victory against Dallas in Game 1 of the Stanley Cup Final at Continental Airlines Arena in East Rutherford, New Jersey.
 Daneyko breaks a 1-1 tie early in the second period, triggering a run of six consecutive goals by the Devils.